zdharma-continuum/zinit-annex-bin-gem-node/README.md

 ![diagram](https://raw.githubusercontent.com/zdharma-continuum/zinit-annex-bin-gem-node/main/images/diag.png)

-This way, there is no need to add anything to `$PATH` – `zinit-annex-bin-gem-node` will automatically create a function that will wrap the binary and provide it on the command line as if it was being placed in the `$PATH`.
+This way, there is no need to add anything to `$PATH` – `zinit-annex-bin-gem-node` will automatically create a function that will wrap the binary and provide it on the command line as if it were placed in the `$PATH`.

-Also, as mentioned in the enumeration, the function can automatically export `$GEM_HOME`, `$NODE_PATH`, `$VIRTUALENV` shell variables and also automatically cd into the plugin or snippet directory right before executing the binary and then cd back to the original directory after the execution is finished.
+Also, as mentioned in the enumeration, the function can automatically export `$GEM_HOME`, `$NODE_PATH`, `$VIRTUALENV` shell variables and also automatically cd into the plugin or snippet directory right before executing the binary, and then cd back to the original directory after the execution is finished.

-Also, as already mentioned, instead of the function, an automatically created script – so-called `shim` – can be used for the same purpose and with the same functionality so that the command is accessible practically fully and normally – not only in the live Zsh session (only within which the functions created by `fbin''` exist) but also from any Zsh script.
+Also, as already mentioned, instead of the function, an automatically created script – so-called `shim` – can be used for the same purpose and with the same functionality, so that the command is accessible practically fully and normally – not only in the live Zsh session (only within which the functions created by `fbin''` exist) but also from any Zsh script.